Katrine Lilleland

 Urban coastal trip: One of my family’s favourite trips is to follow the hiking trail from east Stavanger along the Gandsfjord via Emmausbukta and Goddalen, down to the harbour in the area Paradis in Storhaug.
 You can easily extend the trip to Stavanger city centre, where you can finish your excursion in a café.

 The pulpit: One option is to dedicate the Sunday to one of Norway’s most famous rock formations, the mighty Preikestolen (the Pulpit rock).
 Thanks to a new tunnel, you can get to the starting point in only 30 minutes by car or bus.
 Most people do this hike in the summer, but I prefer it on a clear and cold winter day.
 There is hardly anyone else around in the winter, and the nature and fjord seem even wilder and rawer.
-Go with a guide if you don’t have experience of winter hikes.
-Tours are offered daily and will make sure that you have a nice and safe trip.
+Go with a guide if you don’t have experience of winter hikes, to ensure a safe and enjoyable trip.

 After the hike: Walking makes you hungry.
 I recommend the meatballs and waffles at Preikestolen BaseCamp.
 You can also tuck into something tasty by the fireplace at Preikestolen Fjellstue.